Skip to main content Skip to navigation

 Sarah Boland, M.S. – sarah.boland@wsu.edu

-Sarah is a fifth-year student in the Clinical Psychology PhD program.
-She earned her B.A. in Psychology at Colby College in 2017.
+Sarah is currently on internship in Los Angeles, CA. She earned her B.A. in Psychology at Colby College in 2017.
 After graduating, she worked for two years as a postbac fellow at the Yale Child Study Center conducting research in autism.
 Sarah hopes to work as a clinician for individuals with neurodevelopmental disabilities and their families.
 Her research interests include understanding how caregiver factors impact informant reporting discrepancy of children’s behavior and temperament.
 Sarah’s hobbies include listening and playing music (though she hasn’t played her viola in a while!) and getting her inflatable kayak out on the water during the summer.

 Shelby Allan, M.S. – shelby.allan@wsu.edu

-Shelby Johnson graduated from the University of North Carolina at Chapel Hill with a double major in Psychology and Spanish and is currently in her 5th year of the Clinical Psychology PhD program.
+Shelby Johnson graduated from the University of North Carolina at Chapel Hill with a double major in Psychology and Spanish and is currently on internship at the Children’s Hospital Los Angeles.
 Shelby’s primary research interests include early diagnosis of neurocognitive disorders, like autism and ADHD, and how multilingualism impacts executive functioning in children.
 Clinically, Shelby primarily works with children for both therapy and assessment and hopes to continue in the field of pediatric neuropsychology after finishing her PhD.
 For fun, Shelby loves to play racquetball, read books, and play board games with friends!

 Research Assistants